wp-plugins/edge-suite/readme.txt

 == Frequently Asked Questions ==

+= Animations don't show up =
+Uploading worked but nothings shows up on the page.
+Things to check:

+* Edge Suite doesn't support minified/published projects yet.
+Just zip the raw project folder (without the publish folder)

+* Look at the source code of the page and search for:

+* "stage" - You should find a div container, if so HTML rendering went fine.

+* "_preloader" - You should find a script tag, if so JS inclusion went fine.

+* If "stage" or "_preloader" are not found, disable other plugins for testing to check if they might interferer.

+* Open the debug console in Chrome (mac: alt + cmd + j) or Firefox and check for JavaScript errors.

+* For testing remove all other fancy JavaScript like galleries, slideshows, etc. that are placed alongside the animation, the JS might collide.

+= Head Cleaner: Animations don't show up =

+Head Cleaner basically skips the processing of edge_suite_header() which is needed to inject the Edge Javascript.
+Under Settings > Head Cleaner > Active Filters check the box "Don't process!" for "edge_suite_header" and click "Save options".
+This stops Head Cleaner from "processing" ede_suite_header(), which basically means allowing edge_suite_header() (reverse logic).

 = PHP ZipArchive not found =

 zip.so needs to be installed as a PHP library